-Hālau 'Ike O Pu'uloa, established by the College in 2009 to "inspire excellence, promote growth, and advance opportunities for Native Hawaiians" has become a gathering place for students to practice cultural values, a place to socialize and at times a Pu'uhonua (a place of peace) from life's stresses.
-We also provide study areas, and leadership workshops, wireless laptop computers, and a student club.
+Hālau 'Ike O Pu'uloa, established by the College in 2009 to "inspire excellence, promote growth, and advance opportunities for Native Hawaiians" has become a gathering place for students has become a gathering place for students of Hawaiian and all other ethnicities to grow in their knowledge of Hawaiian culture, language, history, and aloha 'āina.
+We also feature on-site counseling services, group study areas,....delete leadership workshops, add cultural speaker series, wireless laptop computers, cultural resource library, the Kahiau student club, and the Pūpū a o 'Ewa literary magazine.
 All students are welcome to use our facilities during our hours of operation from 8:00 am to 4:30 pm M-F.